 Step 5 (Enterprise system)

-For acquisitions determined to be enterprise systems, information regarding the proposed acquisition will be made available on the data and systems governance site and other venues described in the proposed communication plan in order to obtain University community (e.g. Educational Technology Committee and/or the Faculty Senate AITC) feedback and endorsement.
+For acquisitions determined to be enterprise systems, information regarding the proposed acquisition will be made available on the data and systems governance site and other venues described in the proposed communication plan in order to obtain University community (e.g. Educational Technology Committee, the Faculty Senate Academic and Information Technology Council and other constituent groups) feedback and endorsement.

 Step 6 (Enterprise system)